Walter-Alipio/nginx-course-alura-part-2/README.md

 # NGINX: servidor Web, Proxy Reverso e API Getaway

-Alura couse
+Alura course
-- There are different branchs to each step of the course.
+- There are different branches to each step of the course.

 In this sequence of the course we are advancing in nginx possibilities and configurations.